The Cost of Contact Lenses – Are There Any Risks?

 Keratitis: An infection of the cornea

-Although many contact wearers go through their life without suffering major problems, they all carry the risk of developing an eye infection.
-The most common of which is keratitis — an infection of the cornea.
+While many contact lens wearers can go through their whole lives without experiencing any major problems, they are all exposed to an increased risk of developing an eye infection.
+The most common eye infection linked with contact lenses is keratitis – an infection of the cornea.

-Keratitis can spawn from a number of causes and can therefore affect the eye in various ways.
-Herpes, fungus, bacteria, and microbes are all known to lead to keratitis — some to more serious cases than others.
-For example, acanthamoeba — a microscopic amoeba commonly found in soil, fresh water, and other habitats — can lead to a very difficult to treat form of keratitis.
+Keratitis can be caused by a number of things and can therefore affect the eyes in various ways.
+Herpes, fungus, bacteria, and acanthamoeba (microscopic amoeba found in soil, freshwater, and other habitats) can all lead to keratitis.